Drinking Water: Groundwater Standards

 Strontium

-The groundwater standards for strontium were recommended in Cycle 10 (2019).
+DHS recommended groundwater standards for strontium in Cycle 10 (2019).
+However, these standards were not adopted in administrative rule.*

 Strontium is a mineral that is commonly found in soil, bedrock, and groundwater.
 Studies have shown that exposure to high levels of strontium can affect bone development in babies and young children who have a diet that is low in calcium and protein.